MarkADom/OrdersWebServices/README.md

 # WebServices
-The implementation of this app served to improve and exercise myself in Java and the its most important frameworks.
+The implementation of this app served to improve and exercise myself in Java and its most important frameworks.

+## Description

+Basic application to manage product orders by customers.

 ## Project Description

 Web services project with Maven, Spring Boot, JPA / Hibernate and H2.

-## Description

  - Implementation of domain model
  - Structuring logical layers: resource, service, repository
  - Configuring test database (H2)